acilsd/boilerplates/react-starter/README.md

 ##Simple React-Webpack boilerplate

-My own hand-made noilerplate :3
+My own hand-made boilerplate :3
 If something works just fine why would you complicate it?

 ---